Hiring for the 2015 Fire Season Begins December 1, 2014

 Make sure to specify WHICH LOCATION YOU PREFER--Idaho Falls/Pocatello or Salmon.

-If you have NO PREVIOUS FIREFIGHTING EXPERIENCE, make sure you apply to the GS-02 and GS-03 positions.
+If you have NO PREVIOUS FIREFIGHTING EXPERIENCE, make sure you apply as a GS-03 position.
 If you are confused about your GS level, click here.

 If at any time you have questions regarding this process, please contact us or read this instructional pdf.